whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 **Rabbits can eat the peel, leaves, and seeds** of the cucumber plant.
 When serving, first rinse under some running water and then cut into smaller slices.
 In terms of portions, consider a couple of slices as part of the daily fresh vegetables.

 Note that there is a **good change your bunny won't even like cucumbers**.
 It is listed as one of the [vegetables rabbits will not eat](https://gardening.stackexchange.com/questions/14929/what-vegetable-fruits-plants-will-rabbits-not-eat){:target="_blank"}.
-This is backed by a number of [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/138420/Default.aspx){:target="_blank"} we found were owners mentioned their rabbit avoids cucumber altogether.
+This is backed by a number of [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/138420/Default.aspx){:target="_blank"} we found where owners mentioned their rabbit avoids cucumber altogether.

 _It's fine for rabbits to eat cucumbers.
 However, chances are your bunny might not like them._